How Long Does Kratom Stay in Your System?

 For those individuals who take the specialized 10-panel screen, there are several variables that can influence the length of time the drug can be detected in the system.

-• Age is always a factor in the metabolism of drugs.
+- Age is a common factor in the metabolism of drugs.
 Older individuals tend to metabolize drugs more slowly than younger individuals.

-• Combining drugs can affect their elimination rate from the body.
-This is particularly true if one combines drugs with alcohol because the liver gives priority to metabolizing alcohol over all other substances.
+- Combining drugs can affect their elimination rate from the body.
+This is particularly true if someone combines drugs with alcohol because the liver gives priority to metabolizing alcohol over all other substances.
 Thus, alcohol is metabolized first (at about the rate of one ounce of pure alcohol per hour), and other drugs are metabolized later.

-• Other factors such as a person’s health, individual metabolism, and specific types of medical conditions can influence how long a drug remains in a person’s system.
-For example, someone with cirrhosis of the liver will metabolize substances more slowly.
+- Other factors such as a person’s health, individual metabolism, and specific types of medical conditions can influence how long a drug remains in a person’s system.
+For example, someone with cirrhosis of the liver will usually metabolize substances more slowly.